-The following documents have been reviewed by ITS, to understand the design and operation of the CCR landfill located at the site while preparing this annual inspection report:
+The following additional documents (i.e., beyond those reviewed for previous annual inspections) were reviewed by ITS to understand the design and operation of the CCR landfill located at the site while preparing this annual inspection report:

 - a.
-Coal Combustion Residuals Landfill Run-on and Run-off Control System Plan (Version 2.0) (IWCS 2021a) - b.
-A total of 52 weekly CCR landfill inspection worksheets were reviewed; these worksheets covered the period from 11 December 2020 through 6 December 2021.
+ITS (2022c).
+Coal Combustion Residuals Landfill Operations Permit Application, prepared by Innovative Waste Consulting Services LLC dba Innovative Technical Solutions for Gainesville Regional Utilities, August 2022. - b.
+A total of 52 weekly CCR landfill inspection worksheets were reviewed; these worksheets covered the period from December 6, 2021 through December 5, 2022.
 40 CFR 257.84(a)(1)(i) establishes a maximum time interval of 7 days for weekly inspections of the CCR landfill.
 All 52 weekly CCR landfill inspections were performed without exceeding the maximum time interval.

 The worksheets allow the inspector to categorize observations as Acceptable, Area of Concern, or Needs Attention.
-Area of Concern is defined in the worksheet as "may develop into a Needs Attention area if not addressed.
+The area of Concern is defined in the worksheet as "may develop into a Needs Attention area if not addressed.
 Monitor the situation and reevaluate during the next inspection.
 Address as necessary."
 It should be noted that an Area of Concern is not indicative of a problem but is used to proactively identify and monitor circumstances that have an elevated chance of developing into a problem.
 Needs Attention is defined in the worksheet as "currently or imminently presents a human-health, operation or environmental hazard/problem.
 Address as soon as possible."

-Forty-one (41) Needs Attention observations were reported in the weekly inspection worksheets reviewed for this report.
-The majority of these observations appear to be because of the presence of loose ash piles that were not spread and compacted (13 occasions) and high-water level in the Northern Drainage Ditch, which was above the underdrains (13 instances) or downcomer (10 instances).
-Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were generally resolved within a day of the observation.
+Thirty-one (31) Needs Attention observations were reported in the weekly inspection worksheets reviewed for this report.
+The majority of these observations appear to be because of the high-water level in the Northern Drainage Ditch, which was above the underdrains (19 instances) or downcomers (2 instances, both occurring when the water level was high in the Northern Drainage Ditch and the underdrains were underwater) and the presence of loose ash piles that were not spread and compacted (5 occasions).
+Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were resolved as soon as feasible.